 Since its founding in 1994, the David and Lura Lovell Foundation has supported projects that focus on mind, body and spirit.
 The foundation partners with organizations that address social needs in areas of personal interest to the Lovell family.
 The foundation also has funded a diversity of projects in schools, endowed chairs at universities to educate the next generation, and nationwide philanthropic collaborations.

 The Act One Field Trip Program engages students from Title 1 schools in Pima and Maricopa Counties in hands-on arts learning opportunities that provide a lasting and meaningful experience.
 Launched in the 2012-13 school year, the Field Trip Program is “full service,” providing transportation, tickets, and educational materials for a fee of only $1 per participant.
 Elements that distinguish Act One from other programs that provide arts experiences for students include focusing exclusively on Title 1 schools, covering transportation costs, paying arts partners for tickets, offering “one-stop” scheduling, and providing teaching materials related to the performance or exhibit and aligned with Arizona’s Core Curriculum.
 With Act One handling all the logistics, teachers can focus on students’ learning.
-In 2017 and 2018, they received grants of $50,00 from the Lovell Foundation.
+In 2017 and 2018, the Field Trip Program received grants of $50,00 from the Lovell Foundation.
+In addition, their SEATS (Scheduling Educational Art Trips Service) initiative was awarded $187,000, payable over three years, in 2018.

 University of Arizona College of Medicine